-The Message Email dialog box contains the following fields:
+The Email or Form Message for Email/Webform dialog box contains the following fields:

 - Topic - Most legislators like to get a sense of how the message being sent to them corresponds to any number of topics.
 These subjects range from Agriculture and the Arts all the way to Veteran's Affairs and Women's Issues.
 Legislative webforms also parse out information based on these topics.
 Here's where you'll choose the most relevant topic that corresponds to your messaging.
 Use the pulldown menu that begins with "Agriculture".
 Click the up and down arrows to open the drop down and make a selection.

 - Subject Line - Every email needs a subject line, so here's where you'll enter that information.
 This is the short description of the content that the targets will see when one of your supporters sends them an email via your form.

 - Body of Message - This is the content section in which you will compose (or paste in) the actual message that will be sent by your supporters to their respective legislative targets.
 Keep in mind that you can enter only text into this field.
 If you attempt to use HTML code, you'll see a warning.
 Note: The body of the message is limited to plain text for a couple of reasons: Plain text is able to fit into comment sections of any webforms that Salsa must parse in order for the letter to be sent.
 Plain text has less chance of bouncing, being denied, or having formatting obscure the message when being sent through government email servers.

 - Can the supporter customize this message? - Customizing allows supporters to add their personal stories or feelings to the letter.
 If you want to standardize the letter being sent on this topic, supporters can add a comment to make it more personal.
 Keep in mind, if constituents are allowed to customize the letter, they won't be able to leave comments; it's one or the other.

 Step 3: Social Promotion